Last updated on September 1st, 2023 at 06:43 pm

 Beyond the central belt to the north lies another world, of lochs, mountains and eagles – the closest Britain gets to backwoods country, where pleasure often needs to be of the outdoor variety.
 Many of the cultural hallmarks for which Scotland is best known – tartans, bagpipes, the clan system – originated in the Highlands.
 And it is mostly here that, Gaelic, a Celtic language derived from old Irish, survives; it is spoken by about 60,000 people.

-Apart from just exploring the lochs and mountains, here are 10 suggestions for places to visit:
+Apart from just exploring the lochs and mountains, here are 10 random suggestions for places to visit in Scotland:

 In the Highlands & Islands: